jakevollkommer/Rope/README.md

 When a story is shared with you, you can sign into Rope and refresh the page to pull the story and its passages from the cloud.

+# Troubleshooting
+There is a known bug where sometimes if you refresh the page within the story interface, the share button will disappear.
+If this happens, just go back and re-open the story.